 The Wellbeing and Resilience for Multicultural Communities Grants provides funding for projects that contribute to positive wellbeing and resilience outcomes for multicultural communities.
 Projects that encourage and support new and established migrant communities (including people on asylum seeker, partner, refugee visas and other non-permanent visas) to stay connected and support one another to maintain wellbeing and build resilience in the face of challenges.

-The Wellbeing and Resilience for Multicultural Communities grants round will open during August.
+The Wellbeing and Resilience for Multicultural Communities grants round is currently closed.

 Wellbeing and Resilience for Multicultural Communities grants of up to $5,000 each per year are available in 2022/2023.